 Alexa is as capable as ever, but it can also respond a little faster to some queries in this model, thanks to Amazon's new learning chip, which can process some common voice requests on the device itself, making it quicker to respond to questions such as turning the lights off.

-We think the new design is a little less decor-friendly than the old one, but that's made up for by all its new improvements – it's the best Alexa speaker overall.
+We think the new design is a little less decor-friendly than the old one, but that's made up for by all its new improvements – it's the best Alexa speaker overall, as our full Amazon Echo (4th gen) review reveals.

-The big-boy HomePod is a beautiful thing, but next to the competition it's hard not to look at its price without wincing.
+The full-size HomePod was an incredible-sounding thing, but next to the competition it was hard not to look at its price without wincing.
 Apple has, with customary casualness, taken its time in bringing home a HomePod for the rest of us.
 Now the HomePod mini is here, it's clear the folks from Cupertino have pulled off a cost-effective sequel in magnificent style.

 This is a quality little speaker with all the brains of its chunkier cousin – including, importantly, the ability to act as a HomeKit hub to control smart home devices – and even some new capabilities; support for up-and-coming smart protocol Thread means it may help the growth of your smart network.
 Siri's focus may be on mobile, but don't discount it as the driver here either.
-If you're using an iPhone, going HomePod is the slickest phone-to-speaker experience there is.
+If you're using an iPhone, going HomePod is the slickest phone-to-speaker experience there is… although be warned that Siri continues to lag behind Alexa and Google Assistant for overall smartness, and hasn't looked like catching up in recent years.

-The HomePod mini also packs a surprising punch in the sound department, with 360-degree audio filling most rooms without issue.
+The HomePod mini also packs a surprising punch in the sound department, with 360-degree audio filling most rooms without issue, and sounding truly excellent as a pair.
 It's the size of the Echo Dot, yet sounds as good (arguably better, depending on preference) to the full-size Echo or Nest Audio.
+Here's our full HomePod mini review for more on where it excels, and where it stumbles.

 Sonos has been making top-quality wireless speakers for years, capable of streaming tunes from multiple online services and local media libraries all around the home.
 With the Sonos One, they've started adding voice assistants to the mix – specifically, Amazon Alexa and Google Assistant.
 You can choose which you prefer.